New app for Tarleton promotes student safety

 By Harley Brown-

 A new mobile app called “Tarleton eduSafe” puts safety in the palm of your hand.
-This versatile app provides students and others with a quick and easy way to locate campus safety information in an emergency situation, updates students in the event of severe weather, and allows students to request an escort across campus for security purposes.
+This versatile app provides students and others with a quick and easy way to locate campus safety information in an emergency situation, shows where they can find the emergency evacuation plan, updates students in the event of severe weather, and allows students to request an escort across campus for security purposes.

 Features of Tarleton eduSafe are accessible at all Tarleton locations.
 Security escorts are available 24/7 at the Stephenville campus.
 Security escorts are only available during campus business hours at the Waco, Midlothian and Fort Worth campuses since they are without residence halls.